jturle/react-minimalist-carousel/README.md

 This carousel / slider / marquee library is similar to a thousand others however it does sport **one pretty useful feature** for digital signage usage.
 When used with the `autoScroll` property enabled the content will automatically syncronise slide updates across all devices within the same timezone - assuming the OS is properly sychronizing the system clock with a NTP server or similar.
 Good news is - i'd say all operating systems do this out-of-the-box already.

 Other than that, the functionality is similar to most other libraries, however content is provided via a data object rather than children.
+Also the library should support [Next.js](https://nextjs.org) SSG & SSR.

 ## Installation